modular-ml/wrapyfi/docs/usage/User Guide/Configuration.md

   encapsulated_method: "publish"

 ```
-Where `TheClass` is the class name, `encapsulated_method` is the method's name, and `publish` is the transmission mode.
+where `TheClass` is the class name, `encapsulated_method` is the method's name, and `publish` is the transmission mode.
 This is useful when running the same script on multiple machines, where one is set to publish and the other listens.
 Multiple instances of the same class' method can have different modes, which can be set independently using the configuration file.
 This
 can be achieved by providing the mode as a list: